 Boats leave at noon from Shimonoseki arriving in Qingdao at 4pm the following day.
 Sailings are usually on Wednesdays and Saturdays.

 Getting Around Shimonoseki

 Buses run from the bus station to Chofu via Akama Jingu and Hinoyama.

-There are a number of good hotels in Yamaguchi - near Shimoseki Station and the karuto Fish Market are the Hotel Wing International Shimonoseki, the Dormy Inn Premium Shimonoseki, the Shimonoseki Tokyu Inn, the Shimonoseki Station West Washington Hotel Plaza and the Toyoko Inn Shimonoseki-eki Higashi-guchi.
+There are a number of good hotels in Yamaguchi - near Shimonoseki Station and the Karato Fish Market are the Hotel Wing International Shimonoseki, the Dormy Inn Premium Shimonoseki, the Shimonoseki Tokyu Inn, the Shimonoseki Station West Washington Hotel Plaza and the Toyoko Inn Shimonoseki-eki Higashi-guchi.